-That said, today I’m going to write about race.
-“Say what???”
-I hear you uttering, while shaking your head with that Looney Tunes gaggada-gaggada sound.
-Yes, race—but in an historical context.
-Turns out that the second book in my World War I and 1920s trilogy involves some characters from the revered 369th U.S. Infantry Regiment, the storied “Harlem’s Hell Fighters.”
-It will come as no surprise that almost all these doughboys were African-Americans.
+Today I’m going to write about race in an historical context.
+The second book in my World War I and 1920s trilogy involves some characters from the revered 369th U.S. Infantry Regiment, the storied “Harlem’s Hell Fighters.”
+It will come as no surprise that almost all these doughboys were Black.

-My first book, None of Us the Same, was set (mostly) in Ireland and Newfoundland and involved (mostly) white characters, although the two African-American main characters in my second book appear as supporting characters.
-I roughed out the entire trilogy even before starting on Book 1, so I’ve been delving into the 369th and 1920s Harlem for the better part of a year now.
+My first book, None of Us the Same, was set (mostly) in Ireland and Newfoundland and involved (mostly) White characters, although the two Black main characters in my second book appear as supporting characters in the first.
+I roughed out the trilogy before starting, so I’ve been delving into the 369th for some time now.

-While researching Truly Are the Free—the title is from a poem by Roscoe Jamison entitled “The Negro Soldiers”—I was deeply moved by the real-life story of the men of the 369th.
-As a result, I found myself in the midst of a novel (heh, heh) problem—a case of truth being stranger than fiction.
+While researching Truly Are the Free—the title is drawn from a poem by Roscoe Jamison entitled “The Negro Soldiers”—I was deeply moved by the real-life story of the Black doughboys of the 369th.
+As a result, I found myself in the midst of a novel problem—a case of truth being stranger than fiction.
 Or in this case, more heroic than any fiction could aspire to be.

-The 369th began life as the 15th New York Infantry Regiment, a National Guard unit, just three years before the U.S. entered World War I. The governor and state legislature, after much lobbying by some Influential White Guys, finally agreed in 1913 to constitute a “colored” regiment to be based in Harlem.
-The leading voice in this effort was a successful Midtown lawyer named William Hayward.
+The 369th began as the 15th New York Infantry, a National Guard unit, formed just three years before the U.S. entered World War I. The governor and state legislature, after much lobbying by some Influential White Guys, finally agreed in 1913 to constitute a “colored” regiment to be based in Harlem.
+A successful Midtown lawyer named William Hayward was the leading voice in this effort.
 In his military alter ego of Colonel Bill Hayward, he would serve as founding commander of the regiment and lead them throughout the War.

 The 15th New York was shortchanged on basically everything for three years before shipping out for France in November 1917.
 They had no armory, drilling where and when they could.
 Until U.S. entry into the War, they still had some soldiers wearing surplus “Union blue” uniforms and never had enough rifles for all their troops.
-Those that they did have were scrounged from state surplus stocks by creating bogus “shooting clubs.”
+They scrounged what few rifles they had from state surplus stocks by creating bogus “shooting clubs.”

-Most of the captains were white as were about half the lieutenants.
-This may sound odd to our modern sensibilities but was in keeping with the era.
-All of the enlisted men were black.
-That the 15th New York had any black officers at all was progress and the African-American community in Harlem and beyond embraced the unit as representative of the best of their men.
+Most of the captains were White as were about half the lieutenants.
+This may sound odd to modern sensibilities but was in keeping with the era.
+All of the enlisted doughboys were Black.
+That the 15th New York had any Black officers was progress and the Harlem community embraced the unit as representative of the best of their men.

-When the U.S. declared war on Germany in April 1917, the Secretary of War, Newton Baker, was determined that all Americans should unite in support of the war effort—including the 9.5 million African-Americans who comprised 10% of the population.
-He managed to get the segregationist President Woodrow Wilson to go along with this idea, so Baker ordered the War Department to ensure black soldiers were placed in combat units as well as labor units.
-In reality, the great majority of African-American soldiers who served in France were assigned duties as stevedores at the ports, as construction gangs building base camps and railway spurs, and to any other variety of stoop labor.
+When the U.S. declared war on Germany in April 1917, the Secretary of War, Newton Baker, was determined that all Americans should unite in support of the war effort—including the 9.5 million African Americans who comprised 10% of the population.
+He managed to get the segregationist President Woodrow Wilson to go along with this idea.
+Baker ordered the War Department to place Black soldiers in combat units as well as labor units.
+In reality, the great majority of Black soldiers who served in France were assigned duties as stevedores at the ports, as construction gangs building base camps and railway spurs, and to any other variety of stoop labor.

-The commander of the American Expeditionary Forces, General John Pershing, was not in the least thrilled about black soldiers fighting alongside his white troops and resisted Secretary Baker’s edict mightily.
+The commander of the American Expeditionary Forces, General John Pershing, was not in the least thrilled about the prospect of Black soldiers fighting alongside his White troops and resisted Secretary Baker’s edict mightily.
 He managed to square the circle by fobbing off four colored regiments on the French Army.
 (There’s a fictionalized account of how this came about in Truly Are the Free.)
-Let us say that the French, having already lost over a million men and recently endured mutinies in half their regiments, were trés heureux about getting Sammies, as the French referred to all Americans, into their woefully depleted front-line divisions.
+The French had lost over a million men and endured mutinies in half their regiments.
+They were trés heureux to get Sammies, as the French called all Americans, into their depleted front-line divisions.
 So the now-federalized and rechristened 369th U.S. Infantry found itself in the trenches as part of the French Fourth Army.
-They would remain under enemy fire with the French for 191 days, the longest of any American unit to serve in the War.
+They remained under fire with the French for 191 days, longest of any American unit in the War.

-The men of the 369th were forever changed by their experience overseas.
+Their experience overseas forever changed the men of the 369th.
 They’d done their duty with honor and sometimes astounding courage.
-Having served as well or better than their white comrades, the Hell Fighters (a nickname bestowed by their German enemy) were certain they would be returning to a vastly different America, one that would welcome them back as equals.
-This was not to be the case, making the heroism of the men of the 369th and other colored regiments all the more remarkable.
+Having served as well or better than their White comrades, the Hell Fighters thought they’d return to a different America, welcomed back as equals.
+This was not to be, making the heroism of the 369th and other colored regiments all the more remarkable.

-It’s hard to fully comprehend the horrible sense of disappointment and disillusionment these doughboys must have felt.
-Unlike their white counterparts, black soldiers were stripped of all weapons before leaving France.
-Once back in the States, they were immediately confronted by the widespread racial violence of the “Red Summer” of 1919 in which whites exacted a terrible toll on black communities in cities—northern and southern—right across the country.
-These wretched events included a riot in Norfolk, Virginia, in which just-landed African-American soldiers returning from France were set upon and beaten by white sailors and Marines.
-I write of this in my novel.
+It’s hard to fully comprehend the horrible sense of disappointment and disillusionment these Black doughboys must have felt.
+Unlike their White counterparts, military authorities stripped Black soldiers of all weapons before leaving France.
+Once back in the States, they were encountered the widespread racial violence of the “Red Summer” of 1919.
+During this horrendous six-month period, Whites exacted a terrible toll on Black communities in cities—northern and southern—right across the country.
+These wretched events included a riot in Norfolk, Virginia.
+Black soldiers just landed back France were set upon and beaten by White sailors and Marines.
+I write of this in my novel, too.

-Yet the experience of the Hell Fighters and other black Americans who served with the French showed them in stark relief how things could be different.
+Yet the experience of the Hell Fighters and other Black doughboys who served with the French proved to them in stark relief how things could be different.
 This lit a fuse that would burn and righteously explode in the Civil Rights Movement of the ‘50s and ‘60s.
 What these brave men endured, therefore, was not completely in vain.

 [You can now get the third book, No Hero’s Welcome, in my First World War and 1920s trilogy here or here.
 And guess what?
 I’ve lowered the price of my None of Us the Same ebook to only $2.99 which you can get here and here.]